What is Mobile Device Management (MDM)?

 IT admins can create diverse policies for company-owned or BYOD management.
-You can also deliver an out-of-the-box experience to your employees with pre-configured ready-to-use company-owned devices.
+You can also deliver an out-of-the-box experience to your employees with pre-configured, ready-to-use company-owned devices.

-Enhanced corporate security
+Enhanced corporate and mobile security

 Automation of routine IT tasks

-Easy app & content distribution
+OTA app & content management

 Enhanced monitoring & compliance checks